-I left New Zealand ten days ago and I am back to my work and daily routine in London , but the beautiful memories of our trip are still fresh in my mind.
+I left New Zealand ten days ago and I am back to my work and daily routine in London , but the beautiful memories of our honeymoon are still fresh in my mind.
 Of course, I took hundreds of photos with my Nikon D600, but I also had my Lomography film camera with me (La Sardina).
 I used it to take these landscape and candid photos, which I love (even if they are not perfect) and will forever treasure.

 So many times I was moved by the beauty in front of my eyes, I was speechless and just couldn’t believe such places could really exist!
 All I could do was repeating “unbelievable, unbelievable”, like in a trance.